Q: What is Amazon FSx for OpenZFS?

 A: Amazon FSx for OpenZFS is a fully managed file storage service that lets you launch, run, and scale fully managed file systems built on the open-source OpenZFS file system.
 FSx for OpenZFS makes it easy to migrate your on-premises file servers without changing your applications or how you manage data, and to build new high-performance, data-intensive applications on the cloud.

 Q: What can I do with Amazon FSx for OpenZFS?

-    A: Amazon FSx for OpenZFS provides fully managed, highly reliable, and

-    easy-to-use file storage that you can access over the industry-standard

-    Network File System (NFS) protocol from virtually any client or

-    workstation running in AWS or on premises.
-It gives you a rich set of

-    capabilities for managing and working with your data, such as snapshots,

-    data cloning, and compression.
-Powered by AWS Graviton processors, along

-    with the latest AWS disk and networking technologies, FSx for OpenZFS

-    delivers over 1 million IOPs, with latencies of a few hundred

-    microseconds for your high-performance workloads.
+A: Amazon FSx for OpenZFS provides fully managed, highly reliable, and easy-to-use file storage that you can access over the industry-standard Network File System (NFS) protocol from virtually any client or workstation running in AWS or on premises.
+It gives you a rich set of capabilities for managing and working with your data, such as snapshots, data cloning, and compression.
+Powered by AWS Graviton processors, along with the latest AWS disk and networking technologies, FSx for OpenZFS delivers over 1 million IOPs, with latencies as low as a few hundred microseconds for your high-performance workloads.

-    Use FSx for OpenZFS to migrate your on-premises data stored in ZFS or

-    other Linux-based file servers to AWS.
-By providing the same data

-    management capabilities and performance as on-premises NFS or other

-    Linux-based file servers, FSx for OpenZFS lets you move your data

-    without having to modify your existing code or how you manage your data.
+Use FSx for OpenZFS to migrate your on-premises data stored in ZFS or other Linux-based file servers to AWS.
+By providing the same data management capabilities and performance as on-premises NFS or other Linux-based file servers, FSx for OpenZFS lets you move your data without having to modify your existing code or how you manage your data.